Last Updated: 06/24/19 | Originally Posted: 08/29/2011

 As a native English speaker, I hit the traveling jackpot.
-Wherever I go anywhere in the world, English is the lingua franca of the world, and if anything is ever in a second language, it’s always English.
+Wherever I go in the world, English is the lingua franca, and if anything’s ever in a second language, it’s always English.

 At least, until I went and visited Ukraine this month.